cboulanger/bibliograph/doc/install.md

 ### Cloud9IDE
 The application can be easily cloned from GitHub to the [web-based Cloud9 IDE](https://c9.io), in fact this is how much of the development has been done recently.
 Create a new VM based on your own fork of the [GitHub repository](https://github.com/cboulanger/bibliograph).
 Once the VM starts, in the terminal, execute `bash build-env/c9.io/install-c9.sh`.
-The start the Apache/PHP run configuration and you should be all set!
+Then start the Apache/PHP run configuration and you should be all set!

 ### Debian/Ubuntu